FaiziCodeSpace/react19-features-practice/README.md

 - Displays proper error messages without additional state variables.
 - Simulated login logic with async `authenticateUser()` function.

-### 📦 Structure:
-- `AuthFormDemo.jsx`: Main form logic and UI
-- `authAction`: Server action logic to validate and respond
-- Custom styling via `authFormUI.css` for a polished look

 ### 🚀 Why it matters:
 - Eliminates the need for extra `useState()` for managing errors.
 - Centralizes action and state logic using `useActionState()`.